alexd2580/statorange/README.md

 The config (`config.json`) is written in JSON.
 An example configuration can be found in `config.example.json`.

-* static settings for the state items (CPU, Battery, Volume, Space, Date, Net, GMail).
+* static settings for the state items (Load, Battery, Volume, Space, Date, Net, GMail).
 * `order` - as the name implies, the order is important.
 The objects in this list specify the sections on the right side of the bar.
 Each object has the following fields:
-  * `item` - the name of the item (CPU, Battery, ...)
+  * `item` - the name of the item (Load, Battery, ...)
   * `icon` - the name of the icon ("cpu", "wlan", ... see `src/output.hpp` for details) The icon will not automatically be displayed.
   * `cooldown` - the delay between state updates.